wschella/mu-search/README.md

     /documents/search?filter[name]=fish&page[number]=2&page[size]=20

+#### Removing Duplicate Results

+When querying multiple indexes with additive indexes, identical documents may be returned multiple times.
+Unique results can be assured using Elasticsearch's Field Collapsing, toggled using the `collapse_uuids` parameter:

+    /documents/search?filter[name]=fish&collapse_uuids=t

+Note that in the results, `count` still designates total non-unique results.

 ### POST `/:type/index`

 Re-index all documents of type `type`.
 If the request is sent with authorization headers, only the authorized indexes are re-indexed.
 Otherwise, all pertaining indexes are triggered.